How Does Housing Inventory Affect Buyers & Sellers?

 • Look past price alone.
 If faced with more than one offer, it may be tempting to go for the highest bidder.
 It can be beneficial to review each buyer’s finances and contingencies to lower the risk of a deal falling through.

 • Recognize that cash is king.
 Cash offers are generally the most secure.
 These have risen significantly in the current hot market, according to a National Association of Realtors® report.
-They made up 25% of sales in May of 2021.
+They made up 32% of sales in February of 2024, the highest rate in a decade.

 • Check contingencies.
-If there are offers with contingencies like the house passing an inspection, they could allow a buyer to back out of a deal vs. ones that waive such contingencies.
+If there are offers with contingencies like the house passing an inspection, they could allow a buyer to back out of a deal; an offer that waives such contingencies is likely preferable.

 Other Considerations When Buying a Home